heng-shan/Battery/README.md

 Usage

     Load an Image
-    Use the “Open” menu to select a battery sample image (e.g. BMP, PNG).

-    Inspect Defects
-    Click Analyze.
+    Click Begin.
 The app will:

         Locate the battery via bilateral scanning projection.

         Extract spatial‐statistical and frequency‐domain features.

-        Classify the sample as “Defective” or “OK.”
+        Classify the sample as “BAD” or “OK.”

     Threading
     Defect detection runs in a background thread (MyThread), ensuring the GUI remains responsive.